IMEConsultants/physical-properties-of-water/README.md

-# physical-properties-of-water
-Physical Properties of Water Data
+# Physical Properties of Water Data

+This repository provides data on the Physical Properties of Water at different temperatures.

+Units are Metric.

+***Disclaimer: No guarantee of accuracy, confirm with other sources.***